stylealilv/stylealilv/README.md

-# 👋 Hi there, I'm Style Ali
+# 👋 Hi there, I'm Tea

 ## 🚀 About Me
 I'm a passionate developer exploring the world of programming and technology.
 Welcome to my GitHub profile!